 - Over 20 different sites and organisations have asked us about the project including a number of FC sites.
-This included; National Trust Estates Team, Dyffryn Arboretum, Kew Gardens, English Heritage, Cotswold Wildlife Park, RHS Hyde Hall, Natural Resources Wales, Kielder Water Park, Tortworth Arboretum, Oxford Botanic Gardens, Cotswold Attraction Group, RICS Gloucestershire Surveyors, Royal Agricultural College, Monmouth Housing Association and many more.
-We have also shared the learning from the App development and community programme at the Botanic Gardens Education Network conference which was held at the arboretum in 2015. - We plan to share the findings from the FR Visitor Experience Evaluation with arboretum managers before sharing more widely with other staff and FC colleagues.
+This included; National Trust - Estates Team, Dyffryn Arboretum, Kew Gardens, English Heritage, Cotswold Wildlife Park, RHS Hyde Hall, Natural Resources Wales, Kielder Water Park, Tortworth Arboretum, Oxford Botanic Gardens, Cotswold Attraction Group, RICS Gloucestershire Surveyors, Royal Agricultural College, Monmouth Housing Association and many more.
+We have also shared the learning from the App development and community programme at the Botanic Gardens Education Network conference which was held at the arboretum in 2015. - The FC is currently reviewing how it delivers large projects of a similar scale and nature.
+During the delivery of the project the Project Manager has regularly shared information and supported other individuals delivering projects including specifications, tenders, project plans and costings to help other FC colleagues to feed into plans for the development of other FC projects.
+This has included FC sites; Delamere, Chilterns/Wendover, High Lodge, Alice Holt, the Arts Programme and Grizedale.
+This information has been shared on our project intranet page. - We plan to share the findings from the FR Visitor Experience Evaluation with arboretum managers before sharing more widely with other staff and FC colleagues.